Bullfrog Foundation Waterproofing and Mold Remediation official company logo featuring a climbing green frog in a safari outfit

 HVAC and Duct Treatment

 Mold spores travel through your air system and settle in duct work.
 We replace your HVAC filter and fog antifungal vapor through the ducts to kill airborne spores at the source.
+We seal off and treat the HVAC system, since Orlando's central-air homes carry spores duct to duct into rooms that never got wet.
 Most mold companies skip this step.
 We include it because incomplete remediation is not remediation.

 5